-- By September 1 or January 3, the faculty member initiates the process by submitting the Notification of Application for Tenure form to the Chair of the Rank and Tenure Committee.
-The Chair will be responsible for providing a list of candidates who are applying for tenure to the Vice President for Academic Affairs, the appropriate dean(s), and the head of the applicant's academic department.
+- By September 1 or January 10, the faculty member initiates the process by submitting the Notification of Application for Tenure form to the Chair of the Rank and Tenure Committee.
+The Chair will be responsible for providing a list of candidates who are applying for tenure to the Provost, the appropriate dean(s), and the head of the applicant's academic department.

-- By September 21 or January 21, the applicant submits a paper copy along with an electronic copy of the Application for Tenure form, together with an up-to-date curriculum vitae and a narrative not to exceed an equivalent of 100 printed pages in 12-point font to the head of the applicant's department.
+- By September 21 or January 28, the applicant submits a paper copy along with an electronic copy of the Application for Tenure form, together with an up-to-date curriculum vitae and a narrative not to exceed an equivalent of 50 printed pages in 12-point font to the head of the applicant's department.
 (If the applicant is the department head, the senior member of the department functions as the department head during these procedures.)
 The candidate may submit supplementary materials in the form of appendices.
 These should be limited to no more than 12 letters of recommendation, course evaluations and scholarship materials.
 The application must be structured based on how the tenure criteria section of the handbook is organized.
 The document must be numbered sequentially, include definitions of terms related to one's discipline, and carefully proofread.
 All annual evaluations of the candidate written by the appropriate dean and the department head must be included in the application materials.
 The Vice President’s report to the candidate on the results of his/her 3 year pre-tenure review must be included.

 If a candidate for tenure is the chair of a department, the most senior tenured member of the department acts as chair during the tenure process.
 If no senior tenured faculty member is available, the Rank and Tenure Committee, in consultation with the appropriate dean and the candidate, chooses a senior tenured faculty member from another department to act as chair.

-- By October 7 or February 7, the department head submits to the dean of the appropriate college all application materials and a recommendation letter that is based on a thorough review of the application documents in both paper and electronic format.
+- By October 7 or February 14, the department head submits to the dean of the appropriate college all application materials and a recommendation letter that is based on a thorough review of the application documents in both paper and electronic format.
 By this date, the department head also submits to the applicant a copy of the same recommendation letter.

-- By October 17 or February 21, the appropriate dean or the Director of Library Services reviews the evaluation of the department head when applicable and submits to the Chair of the Rank and Tenure Committee a recommendation letter and all application materials in both paper and electronic format.
+- By October 17 or February 28, the appropriate Dean or the Director of Library Services reviews the evaluation of the Department head when applicable and submits to the Chair of Rank and Tenure Committee a recommendation letter and all application materials in both paper and electronic format.
 The recommendation letter is to be based on a thorough review of the application materials.

 - The Rank and Tenure Committee evaluates the application and submits its recommendation, vote, and materials upon which the recommendation was based to the Provost.
 The recommendation is submitted in paper and electronic formats.

-- Having received all materials by November 21 or March 20, the Vice President for Academic Affairs evaluates the application with its accompanying documents, and submits a recommendation with the materials on which it is based to the President of the University.
-This includes the Rank and Tenure Committee's recommendation and vote, all other recommendations, and all application and evaluative documentation in paper and electronic format.
+- Having received all materials by November 21 or March 27, the Provost evaluates the application with its accompanying documents and submits a recommendation with the materials on which it is based to the President of the University.
+This includes the Rank and Tenure Committee’s recommendation and vote, all other recommendations and all application and evaluative documentation in paper and electronic format.

-- Having received the documents by January 10 or April 15, the President of the University reviews them and renders a final decision.
-The President or the Vice President for Academic Affairs informs the faculty member of the status of the application, including the recommendations of all reviewing bodies.
+- Having received the documents by January 10 or April 22, the President of the University reviews them and renders a final decision.
+The President or the Provost informs the faculty member of the status of the application, including the recommendations of all reviewing bodies.
 In the case of a negative decision, the criteria not met are communicated to the applicant.

 All materials submitted by the applicant will be returned at the conclusion of the process.